-1. Accommodate the payload.
-Determine what size compartment is required to contain the altimeter and the Grade A large egg (which can be up to 45 millimeters in diameter, which should fit easily in the tube diameters specified in this year's rules) and to cushion the egg against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
-Make sure that the lines connecting the sections of the rocket together and to the parachute or parachutes are strong cord (six to eight feet of 500-pound-test Kevlar or stronger, and not cotton or nylon cord), or 4 or more feet of strong elastic (at least 1⁄4-inch wide); and that it is anchored strongly at the point where it attaches to the rocket.
-Tying this line around the motor mount tube is recommended, just gluing it to the inside wall of the body will not work.
+Accommodate the payload.
+Determine what size compartment is required to contain the altimeter and the two Grade A large eggs (which can be up to 60 millimeters in length) mounted "sideways" inside the upper section of the rocket and to cushion the eggs against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
+Make sure that the lines connecting the sections of the rocket to the parachute or parachutes are strong cord (six to eight feet of 500-pound-test Kevlar or stronger, and not cotton or nylon cord), or 5 or more feet of strong elastic (at least 1⁄4-inch wide); and that they are anchored strongly at the point where they attaches to the rocket.
+Tying this line around the motor mount tube is recommended for the lower section, just gluing it to the inside wall of the body will not work.

-Hint: Make sure you cushion the egg from impact with the walls of the payload compartment or metal hardware including the altimeter in every direction including the sides.
+Hint: Make sure you cushion the eggs from impact with the walls of the payload compartment or with each other, or with metal hardware including the altimeter in every direction including the sides.